 Related: How to Improve Customer Experience by Reducing Friction

-There is many more techniques to implement to improve the performance of your homepage.
+There are many more techniques to implement to improve the performance of your homepage.
 Thankfully we created a free guide on eliminating conversion killers on your website.